in-rolls/last_sex/README.md

 ## Last Sex: Sex Ratio By Last Name

-Using data from the [Indian Electoral Rolls](https://github.com/in-rolls/electoral_rolls) (parsed data [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MUEGDT)), we estimate sex ratio by last name to further pin down the kinds of people among whom sex selective abortion, etc. is particularly common.
+Using data from the [Indian Electoral Rolls](https://github.com/in-rolls/electoral_rolls) (parsed data [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MUEGDT)), we estimate sex ratio by last name to pin down the kinds of people among whom sex-selective abortion and other sex-based discrimination is common.
+(We plan to augment the analysis with [SECC](https://github.com/in-rolls/secc) data soon.)

 We ignore the long tail of last names because we cannot learn sex ratios reliably where we don't have a large enough n.
 Instead, we focus on last names shared by at least 50,000 people.

-We first solve name parsing.
-We split people's names by word 'location'---first_word, second_word, etc. Then within households with more than 1 person, for all words greater than length 1, we look for words that are shared by 2 or more people.
-We create a new column called potential_last_name based on that.
-We then go back to the original dataset (including single member households) and allocate 'potential_last_name' to any name that matches our list.
-We then subset on potential_last_name that is shared by at least 100 households and come up with a column that is likely_last_name.

-Of the households where we have members with likely_last_name, we group by on likely last name and birth_year (2017 - age) and produce four columns per state: `last_name, n_male, n_female, birth_year`.
-We then combine data from across all the states for which we have the data.
-And again group by sum by `last_name` to produce `last_name, n_male, n_female, birth_year`.

-We then aggregate over `birth_year` to get firstly an all up number by `last_name.` We then filter to last names where sum of `n_male` and `n_female` is over 50,000.
-We then estimate the sex ratio (n_male/n_female) per last name.
-We then reverse sort by sex ratio.

-Sex Ratio by Year
-Data
-Unreliable Birth Year Data
+### Last Name

+Indian names are famously complicated.
+To infer last names, we create rules that lead to us making fewer false positives than negatives.

+Here's the algorithm we use:
+1. Start with `orig_df`.
+Create a column called `birth_year` (2017 - age).

+2. There are multiple steps to filtering to the base data frame:
+* Split names by space and store each word in a separate column.
+Assume the last word to be the last name and store in column `last_name.` Filter out one-word names and where the last word is fewer than two characters.
+* Filter out names with non-alphabetical characters.
+We lose XXX records as a result of that.
-We remove records of people who are recorded as being born before 1900 as we think those birth dates are unreliable.
-We hardly lose any data with this---we lost 115 of the 23.6M we started with.
-(We don't explicitly do it here but our filtering procedures on number of rows per last name per year removes anyone over 90.)
+* Remove records of people who are recorded as being born before 1900 as we think those birth dates are unreliable.
+We lose XXX rows.
-Removing People of "Third Gender"

-Solely because of data paucity, we remove these records.
-There are only 4, which speaks to measurement issues.
-Enough Data

-We filter on years where we have more than 5,000 observations.
-Result
-The sex ratio had two periods where the trend was clear upward: between 1920s and 1960 and starting 1990s.

-Sex Ratio by Last Name
-Next, we analyze by last name.

-Data
+* Remove people of "Third Gender" because we only have 4 four rows of people recorded as third gender.
-We filter the data as follows:
+* Store the data frame as `last_name_df`.

-We remove last names with non-alphabetical characters in them as we don't think they are .
-We lose 63,435 records as a result of that.

-We first calculate sex ratio by last_name.
-We filter the data where the sex ratio is under .5 and over 5 because we think those last names are likely first names.
-This means we lose XXX records.

-Next, we filter out the long tail of last names because we cannot learn sex ratios reliably where we don't have a large enough n.
-Instead, we focus on last names shared by at least 25,000 people.
-This leaves us with XXX rows.

-Next we group by year and only produce sex ratio estimates for last_names where the number of people with a particular last name for each of the years was 500 or more.

-The final data is [here](data/).
+3. Filter to households with a non-missing household number.
+Store the data frame as `last_name_hh_no_df`.

+4. Among households with more than one person, filter to last words shared by two or more people.
+Store these names in a list called `potential_last_names`.

+5. Go to the `last_name_df` and assign `potential_last_name` to any name that matches our list.
+Subset on `potential_last_name` that is shared by at least 100 households and create a list called `likely_last_name`.

+6. Calculate sex-ratio by `likely_last_name` using `last_name_df`and filter out names where the sex ratio is over five or under .5 assuming that these ratios map to first names than last names.
+Store the list under `likely_last_name_sex_ratio_test.` (Here's a [list of names](data/potential_last_names_with_unlikely_sex_ratios.csv) that we filter as a result of this requirement.)

+7. Go back to `last_name_df` and create a column called `best_guess_last_name` that matches any name in the `likely_last_name_sex_ratio_test.`

+### Analysis

+Group `orig_df` by `birth_year`.
+Filter to years with more than 10,000 records.
+Plot.

+Filter `last_name_df` to names with more than 10,000 records.
+Group the filtered dataset by `best_guess_last_name` and produce dataset with four columns `last_name, n_male, n_female, sex_ratio` and store as [sex_ratio_by_last_name](data/sex_ratio_by_last_name.csv).

 The top 50 most imbalanced ratios are plotted below.

+Group `last_name_df`by `best_guess_last_name` and `birth_year`.
+Filter the dataset to names with at least 500 records in at least 25 years.
+Output the dataset with five columns `last_name, birth_year, n_male, n_female, sex_ratio` and store as [sex_ratio_by_last_name](data/sex_ratio_by_last_name.csv).

 We then group by birth_year (collapsing over last_name) to see how sex_ratios have evolved over time.

 We then estimate within_last_name regression and estimate which last_names have seen sex ratios worsen over time.

+### Authors

+Suriyan Laohaprapanon and Gaurav Sood